MohammadrezaPourreza/Spider2/assets/Bigquery_Guideline.md

 </p>

 4. [Optional] If you do not have a GCP currently, create a new one.
 On the **New Project** page, do the following:
-a.
-For **Project name**, enter a name for your project.
+    - For **Project name**, enter a name for your project.
-b.
-For **Organization**, keep the default `No organization` if you are not part of one.
+    - For **Organization**, keep the default `No organization` if you are not part of one.
-c.
-Click **Create**.
+    - Click **Create**.
 You are redirected back to the BigQuery page in the Google Cloud console.

 <p align="center">
   <img src="bigquery-create-gcp.png" alt="Create GCP" style="width: 60%; display: block; margin: 0 auto;" />